eyes and hour

 After finding out what’s in the breakfast bowls of the leading nutrition experts in the West, I did what was quite easy– I put two and two together.

 Those were her words.
 My colleague from New York had also been reevaluating what she should be eating for breakfast.
-She mentioned that the guest on the Tim Ferriss podcast that she had just been listening to ate oatmeal, nuts, and berries for breakfast every day.
+She mentioned that the guest [a doctor] on the Tim Ferriss podcast that she had just been listening to ate oatmeal, nuts, and berries for breakfast every day.

 Oatmeal. nuts. berries…That’s when the bells went off and all the squirrels in the park stopped diggin’ and turned to listen.
 Then another colleague said, “I cook everything with coconut oil”.
 So I also want to give her at least some credit too.